Non-Expansive Fuzzy Coalgebraic Logic: Introduction

-\subparagraph*{Related Work} The use of (rational) truth constants in \L{}ukasiewicz-type fuzzy logics goes back to (rational) Pavelka logic~\cite{Hajek95,Pavelka79}.
+\paragraph*{Related Work} The use of (rational) truth constants in \L{}ukasiewicz-type fuzzy logics goes back to (rational) Pavelka logic~\cite{Hajek95,Pavelka79}.
 Constraining \L{}ukasiewicz fuzzy $\ALC$ to finitely many truth values ensures decidability of threshold satisfiability in $\PSPACE$~\cite{BouEA11}.
 As mentioned above, only an $\NEXP$ upper bound is known for infinite-valued \L{}ukasiewicz fuzzy $\ALC$~\cite{Straccia05,SchroderPattinson11,KulackaEA13}.
-The same holds for our probabilistic instance logics (the logic of \emph{generally} and quantitative fuzzy $\ALC$), for whose \L{}ukasiewicz versions an upper bound $\NEXP$ has bee obtained by coalgebraic methods~\cite{SchroderPattinson11} while we obtain \PSPACE completeness for the non-expansive variants.
-The satisfiability problem in fuzzy $\ALC$ with product semantics is decidable but no complexity bound has been given~\cite{CeramiEsteva22}.
+The same holds for our probabilistic instance logics (the logic of \emph{generally} and quantitative fuzzy $\ALC$), for whose \L{}ukasiewicz versions an upper bound $\NEXP$ has been obtained by coalgebraic methods~\cite{SchroderPattinson11} while we obtain \PSPACE completeness for the non-expansive variants.
+The satisfiability problem in fuzzy $\ALC$ with product semantics is decidable, but no complexity bound has been given~\cite{CeramiEsteva22}.
 For fuzzy description logics over the G\"odel propositional base, the threshold satisfiability problem remains in $\PSPACE$ for the basic logic $\ALC$~\cite{CaicedoEA17}, and decidability is retained even in very expressive logics \cite{BorgwardtEA16}.
 Similarly, over the Zadeh base, reasoning is decidable even for highly expressive logics~\cite{StoilosEA07,StoilosEA14}.
 There is a tableaux algorithm for fuzzy $\ALC$ (over the empty TBox) that works with any continuous t-norm~\cite{Baader2015}, subject to varying complexity.
-Our coalgebraic algorithm is based on a quantitative variation of the principle of reduction to \emph{one-step satisfiability}, i.e.~satisfiability in a small fragment of the logic that, roughly speaking, prohibits nesting of modalities~\cite{SchroderPattinson08}.
+Our coalgebraic algorithm is based on a quantitative extension of the principle of reduction to \emph{one-step satisfiability}, i.e.~satisfiability in a small fragment of the logic that, roughly speaking, prohibits nesting of modalities.
+This principle has previously been used in the two-valued setting~\cite{SchroderPattinson08,HausmannSchroder24} and, in a different formulation than we employ here, in work on \L{}ukasiwicz coalgebraic fuzzy logic~\cite{SchroderPattinson11}.